Origin Space: Satellites launched by Origin Space

 Origin Space launched the Lobster Eye X-ray detection satellite in July 2020, in cooperation with Nanjing University.
-It is the first 70kg commercial space science satellite and the first large field-of-view observation satellite in the world, carrying out research on the detection of cosmic dark matter signals and analyzing asteroid composition observation.
+It is the first 70 kg commercial space science satellite and the first large field-of-view observation satellite in the world, carrying out research on the detection of cosmic dark matter signals and analyzing asteroid composition observation.

 The company successfully launched the NEO-1 satellite aboard a Long March 6 rocket on 27 April 2021.
 This satellite will be used to conduct scientific research based on observations of small celestial bodies in low-Earth orbit and to test a prototype technology for acquiring space resources.

 Yangwang-1 Space Telescope was launched in June 2021, which is China's first commercial space optical, ultraviolet telescope to detect and monitor asteroids and space debris.
 It can also do astronomy observations, e.g. Large Magellanic Cloud.

 Carrying two sets of coaxial telescopes, optical and ultraviolet, Yangwang-1 Space Telescope can execute multiple tasks, such as sky survey, nighttime light remote sensing, and observation of small near-earth objects, atmospheric luminescence, and space object.
 Yangwang-1 completed the world's first all-sky optical survey in June 2022.

 The Minor Planet Center officially awarded Yangwang-1 the space observatory code C59.

 The M² lunar rover is scheduled to launch in 2024.
-It will be China's first commercial activity of exploring the moon, testing mining equipment, realizing a significant landmark for commercial deep space exploration, and participating in the world's wave of commercial lunar exploration.
+It will be China's first commercial activity of exploring the Moon, testing mining equipment, realizing a significant landmark for commercial deep space exploration, and participating in the world's wave of commercial lunar exploration.